-Postpartum depression is a mental and emotional health condition that affects women after childbirth.
-It has many different forms and symptoms, and it affects women in different ways.
+PPD has many forms and symptoms, affecting women in different ways.
 Therefore, it is difficult to attribute this condition to one unique cause.

-Instead, it is believed that postpartum depression can have multiple causes.
-Each woman who develops postpartum depression has her own set of risk factors that made her more susceptible to its development.
+Instead, medical professionals believe that postpartum depression can have multiple causes.
+Each woman who develops this type of depression has her risk factors that make her more susceptible to its development.

 In some cases, it’s unclear as to why and how a woman developed postpartum depression.
-This can make it even more confusing and challenging for those suffering from this crippling condition.
+This uncertainty can make it even more confusing and challenging for those suffering from this crippling depressive disorder.

-It is vital for women suffering from postpartum depression to understand that it is not the result of something she did or did not do.
-In other words, it is never the mother’s fault that postpartum depression develops.
+It is vital for women suffering from postpartum depression to understand that it is not the result of something they did or did not do.
+In other words, it is never the new mom’s fault that postpartum depression develops.

 Postpartum Depression Causes

 There are many causes of postpartum depression in women.
-Potential causes include genetic predispositions, the mother’s health history and countless other environmental, physical and emotional factors.
+Potential triggers include genetic predispositions, the mother’s health history, and countless other environmental, physical, and emotional factors.

 Physical Causes of Postpartum Depression

-It is most commonly believed that postpartum depression stems from the drastic hormonal changes that take place during and after childbirth.
-Decreased estrogen and progesterone levels place the body into a sudden hormonal shift.
-This is thought to trigger emotional repercussions.
+The common belief is that postpartum depression stems from the drastic hormonal changes during and after childbirth.
+Decreased estrogen and progesterone levels place the body into a sudden hormonal shift, and this abrupt change in hormone levels often triggers emotional repercussions.

-However, many non-depressed women experience the same drop in hormones and have the same estrogen levels as women who do have PPD.
+However, many non-depressed women experience the same hormone drop and have the same estrogen levels as women with PPD.

 Emotional Causes of Postpartum Depression

-In addition to hormonal changes and sleep deprivation, the risk of postpartum depression developing can increase due to other emotional triggers that can cause postpartum depression.
-These types of emotional situations may include complications faced during childbirth, as well as general feelings of being overwhelmed by new motherhood.
+In addition to hormonal changes and sleep deprivation, the risk of postpartum depression developing can increase due to other emotional triggers.
+These emotional situations may include complications during childbirth and general feelings of being overwhelmed by new motherhood.